EQMoore/YOLOBatchTrainingAPI/README.md

 The API uploads the ZIP to `gs://{BUCKET_NAME}/{user_id}/{model}.zip` and calls `gcs_util.submit_training_job(...)`

 Vertex AI launches the container/VM.
 The container runs the trainer script.
 Then the trainer downloads the ZIP, extracts, trains, exports ONNX, quantizes, and uploads artifacts back to `gs://{BUCKET_NAME}/{user_id}/{model}/`

+TODO: Make the API listen for an gs upload and send a progress update to the user